cran/mdatools/README.md

 How to install
 --------------

-The package is in beta testing and therefore is not yet available from CRAN.
-The easiest way to use the package is to [download](https://github.com/svkucheryavski/mdatools/releases) a source package archive from GitHub and install it using the `install.packages` command, e.g. if the downloaded file is `mdatools_0.5.1.tar.gz` and it is located in a current working directory, just run the following:
+The package now is available from CRAN by usual installing procedure.

+It can be also installed from sources, just [download](https://github.com/svkucheryavski/mdatools/releases) a source package archive from GitHub and install it using the `install.packages` command, e.g. if the downloaded file is `mdatools_0.5.3.tar.gz` and it is located in a current working directory, just run the following:

 ```
-install.packages('mdatools_0.5.1.tar.gz')
+install.packages('mdatools_0.5.3.tar.gz')
 ```

 If you have `devtools` package installed, the following command will install the latest release from the GitHub (do not forget to load the `devtools` package first):